 - Where / when can you take the photos.

 - Are you trying for a common look, or a variety of looks with the same subject?
 Explain.

 - Get your theme approved and also get extra suggestions.

 - Shoot at least 40 pictures using a variety of lighting effects, both natural and artificial.

-- Make a thumbnail page in InDesign of ALL the images.
+- Post on your Blog or make a thumbnail page in InDesign of ALL the images.

 - Select the best 5 or images and make them larger.